IPPSR/SenateData/README.md

 # use the devtools library to download the package from GitHub
 library(devtools)

-# if there are issues or you only want to download CongressData
+# if there are issues or you only want to download SenateData
 install_github("ippsr/SenateData")
 ```

 ## Finding Variables

-`get_var_info`: Retrieve information regarding variables in CongressData
+`get_var_info`: Retrieve information regarding variables in SenateData
 and identify variables of interest with `get_var_info`.
 The function
 allows you to search to codebook to find the years each variable is
 observed in the data; a short and long description of each variable; and